 The Diversity of Christian Art

 Christianity has deep roots in the history of humanity.
-Originated in the 1st century, religion has survived through the decades of struggle and years of patient work.
+Originating in the 1st century, religion has survived through decades of struggle and years of patient work.
 Today, it is the world’s largest religion, with almost 2.5 billion followers.
 Like other religions, it has considerably influenced many nations, brought us a new understanding of the world, and enriched our cultural environment in many ways.
 This became possible largely due to Christian art, a sacred form of art that uses imagery and themes from Christianity.

 Christian art takes many forms, from painting and sculpture to architecture and mosaics.
 In this blog post, we want to draw your attention to three of them: religious icon art, Christian poetry, and music.